foxanna/flutter_theme_workshop/workshop/01_introduction/instructions.md

 )
 ```

 Run the code snippet on the right.
-You will see three similarly-looking blue buttons with white text.
+You will see three similarly-looking lilac (blue in pre-Material3 theme) buttons with white text.

 To make UI more interesting, let's design a lime button with blue text: